Jayjay7119/Electric-Vehicle-Project/README.md

 ### Questions

-During Data analysis I explored the EV dataset too answer these questions:
+During Data analysis I explored the EV dataset to answer these questions:
   1. Which car has the fastest 0-60 acceleration?
   2. Which has the highest efficiency?
   3. Does a difference in power train effect the range, top speed, efficiency?